Find Affordable College Courses

 9 Yearly Graduations

 The 2nd most popular school in the country for film majors who are seeking their graduate certificate is American Film Institute Conservatory.
 Each year, around 300 students seeking various degrees attend the university.
-The film program at American Film Institute Conservatory awarded 9 graduate certificates during the 2020-2021 school year.
-Of these students, 22% were women and 33% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 9 people received their graduate certificate in film from American Film Institute.
+Of these students, 25% were women and 38% were members of underrepresented racial-ethnic groups.

 #4